Pope Francis vows to end sexual abuse after McCarrick report

 “I renew my closeness to victims of any abuse and commitment of the church to eradicate this evil,” Francis said.
 He then paused silently for nearly a minute, apparently in prayer.

 The Vatican report blamed a host of bishops, cardinals and popes for downplaying and dismissing mountains of evidence of McCarrick’s misconduct starting in the 1990s.
-The report blamed St. John Paul II, however, for having appointed McCarrick archbishop of Washington in 2000, and made him a cardinal, despite having commissioned an inquiry that found he shared his bed with seminarians.
+In particular, it blamed St. John Paul II for having appointed McCarrick archbishop of Washington in 2000, and making him a cardinal, despite having commissioned an inquiry that found he shared his bed with seminarians.

 In his remarks Wednesday, however, Francis held John Paul up for praise.
 Noting that Wednesday marked Poland’s independence day, Francis quoted John Paul as telling young people what it means to be truly free.